 Tutor Training is for those with experience of sign-supported communication who wish to train others.
 This course is not just about teaching vocabulary but developing the necessary skills to access and perform all of our vocabulary.
-Most training occurs at our centre in Rochester, however we will deliver training anywhere subject to a minimum of 4 participants.
+Most training occurs at our training centre in Norwich, however we will deliver courses anywhere subject to a minimum of 4 participants.
 Depending on the size of the group, training will be delivered by 1 or 2 Senior Tutors over 4 or 5 consecutive days.
-The number of participants is limited to a maximum of 8 to ensure all trainees receive significant supervision and support.
+The number of participants is limited to a maximum of 9 to ensure all trainees receive significant supervision and support.

 Who May Become a Signalong Tutor?